 Colors and fonts

-- Contrast: That light pink may be your brand color but be careful with light/pastel colors over white.
+- Contrast: That light pink may be your brand colour but be careful with light/pastel colours over white.

 - Make sure that text in forms fields, hyperlinks are clearly readable.